World In Your Hands: A Large-Scale and Open-Source Ecosystem for Learning Human-Centric Manipulation in the Wild: World In Your Hands Dataset

-\textbf{Data collection:} Practitioners wore the Oracle Suite in each scene to record natural manipulation behavior.
-Each recording session lasted approximately 10 minutes and included start and end event markers.
-The collected signals comprise tactile signals from pressure sensors, binocular fisheye images from the left and right wrist mounts, first-person binocular fisheye images, left-hand and right-hand IMU localization data, and the corresponding camera calibration parameters.
+\textbf{Data collection:} During data collection, collectors wear the Oracle Suite in various scenarios to record natural manipulation behaviors.
+Each task is recorded once according to the Standard Operating Procedure of the scenario.
+Recording sessions last approximately 10 minutes and include start and end event markers.
+Captured signals include tactile signals from pressure sensors, wrist images, first-person chest images, corresponding camera calibration parameters, left and right hand trajectory data, and left and right hand skeleton information.
 Samples of data annotations are shown in Figure~\ref{fig:gt_data}.